SverreStra/GameHub_CA_SverreStraume_13.11.22/README.md

 backgroud of the buttons and black color on the fonts.
 I also made changes to the search bar and shopping cart.
 They both got deleted from the page, the reason for this is I do not think they fitted my website, in this design.
 I kept the color scheme, the font family and font size.
+I wanted to try out both CSS Flex CSS Grid.
+So I used Flex for my navbar, that helped me alot in centering my text in the navbar.
+I used CSS Grid for my main part of the sites.
+I was difficult to get it to work in the beginning, but when I understood the basics, I felt like it was much more easy to use than Flexbox, so for the upcomming projects I will use more CSS Grid.

 The logo of Game Hub I have put below the Navbar, the reason for this is I felt i made my website more of a arcade site than what it did as part of the navbar.
 I wanted the navbar to be text only this time around.